Check In Day

 Our goal at Camp Rhapsody is for color guard kids from all over to break out of their current social circles and meet new kids who also have a passion for color guard!
-To facilitate this, we have developed a system to encourage as much mingling as possible.
-Each camper is assigned a cabin, a day group, and class schedule.
-Cabin groups only assign which cabin you sleep in.
-Day groups are the groups in which campers mingle for daily activities such as hikes and skit night.
-Class schedule is determined by a campers comfort level and desire for each class and will vary from day to day, giving campers a change to meet every other person at camp.
-All meal times are camp wide, so if you don’t share a cabin or day group with your bestie, you’ll have plenty of opportunities to see them in classes and at meal times!
+Each camper is assigned a cabin and a class schedule.
+Class schedule is determined by a campers comfort level and desire for each class and will vary from day to day, giving campers a chance to meet every other person at camp.
+All meal times are camp wide, so if you don’t share a cabin with your bestie, you’ll have plenty of opportunities to see them in classes and at meal times!

-If campers would prefer to have a familiar face is their cabin or group, we will certainly work to accommodate that.
-Please make requests during registration or by emailing camp director Amy DeGiovanni at Camp@Rhapsodywinterguard.org.
+If campers would prefer to have a familiar face in their cabin, we will certainly work to accommodate that.
+Please make requests during registration or by emailing our camp director at Camp@Rhapsodywinterguard.org.

 Sleeping accommodations are in cabins with bunks.
 Showers / bathrooms are onsite and are locker room style.

 Flags will be provided.
 Please bring personal sabres or rifles if possible.
 If you would like to learn sabre or rifle, but do not own one, Camp Rhapsody has a limited quantity of both available for check out.

 A completed Medical Release Form, signed by a parent or guardian if under 18

 Warm, Chilly & Rainy Weather Clothes for 5 days (even if the weather is nice, it gets cold in the evenings)